ToshioCP/Gobject-tutorial/src/sec7.src.md

 The pointer points the array.
 The pointer can be NULL.
 If it is NULL, TStr has no array.
+The memory of the array comes from the heap area.
+TStr owns the memory and is responsible to free it when it becomes useless.
 TStr has a string type property.

 The header file `tstr.h` is as follows.